microprediction/timemachines/README.md

 See [global optimizers](https://github.com/microprediction/timemachines/tree/main/timemachines/optimizers) for the full list.
 See [optimizer_elo_ratings/leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/optimizer_elo_ratings/leaderboards/overall) for current rankings and Elo ratings of global optimization strategies.
 These are computed by random match-ups where an [objective](https://github.com/microprediction/timemachines/blob/main/timemachines/optimizers/objectives.py) function is chosen at random and the dimensionality of the search and number of allowed iterations is also randomly selected.
 The precise methodology is revealed in [optimizers/eloratings.py](https://github.com/microprediction/timemachines/blob/main/timemachines/optimizers/eloratings.py).

+### UPDATE:

+I'm moving the optimizer part of this package into a standalone library [HumpDay](https://github.com/microprediction/humpday).
+Check it out.

 # Skaters